So, the new iPhone 8 is available from tomorrow. Followed shortly by the iPhone X in November, what’s the difference? And what should you go for?

 Well let’s start with the iPhone 8:

 The new iPhone 8 comes with Apples new A11 Bionic (6 core) processor.
-Combined with a low powered M11 co-processor for motion, altitude and baromiter metrics along with accelerometer, gyroscope, compass, Hey-Siri (sleep) and ability to raise to wake.
+Combined with a low powered M11 co-processor for motion, altitude and barometer metrics along with an accelerometer, gyroscope, compass, Hey-Siri (sleep) and ability to lift to wake.

 Storage – 64GB or 256GB